Report: police raid Israeli spyware company's offices in Greece

 Report: Police Raid Israeli Spyware Company's Offices in Greece

-The raids were triggered after documents published this week revealed that dozens of Greek political, military, and media figures were under surveillance, just months after an Israeli-developed spyware was found on a leading opposition figure's phone
+The raids on Intellexa were triggered after revelations that dozens of political, military, and media figures were under surveillance.
+"Greece's Watergate" erupted when Predator spyware was found on journalist and opposition leader's phones

-Greek police raided the Athens offices of the Israeli company behind the Predator spyware on Tuesday, local media reported, the latest climax in a months-long wiretapping affair that has rocked Greece over the past several months.
+Greek police raided the Athens offices of the Israeli company behind the Predator spyware on Tuesday, local media reported, the latest turn of events in a months-long wiretapping affair that has rocked Greece over the past several months.

 The offices of Intellexa, the Israeli-owned spyware company, and five other firms were raided by police in the Greek capital, Kathimerini reported on Tuesday.
 The raids also targeted the company executives' homes.